coder132hello/Command-spammer/README.md

 # Command-spammer
-This is not the best
+This is not the best.
+Please understand this means no harm.